jefflaichunyin/ENGG1340-Group100/README.md

 ![Screenshot from 2019-04-27 18-57-26](https://user-images.githubusercontent.com/15307683/56848683-522b1000-691e-11e9-83f2-7dc7c39db3a6.png)

-User must enter a postive saving goal and set a valid deadline
+User must enter a saving goal that is larger than he/her current net income and set a valid deadline